rihan-a/nwrk-profile-system/README.md

 - **Mock data:** No database needed for this demo - everything lives in memory
 - **Simple auth:** Just role-based, no complex login system since it's a demo
 - **AI integration:** Added Gemini API to polish feedback text automatically

+## Troubleshooting

+**AI Enhancement Not Working:**
+- Make sure you've created the `.env` file in `apps/backend/`
+- Verify your `GEMINI_API_KEY` is correct
+- Check the backend console for API errors
+- The app will work without AI enhancement - feedback will just show the original text

+**Authentication Issues:**
+- Clear browser localStorage if you encounter login problems

 ## What I'd Improve With More Time